• Skip to primary navigation

 Follow these helpful hints and preparation warnings to make your journey a little more peaceful:

-Commit to Your Decision
+1. Commit to Your Decision

 If you make the decision to go vegan, take that decision seriously.
 Commit yourself to that diet and stick to that commitment.
 If you’re wobbling on the fence, or making promises to yourself like, “I will still eat honey, but that’s it,” you’re more likely to give up.
 Or it might take forever to transition.
-Start your time as a vegan off right by taking it on full force.
+Start your time as a vegan off right by taking it in full force.
 You’ll be happy you did!

-Research Protein and Vitamin Alternatives
+2. Research Protein and Vitamin Alternatives

 Although a plant-based diet will provide you with some great nutritional perks, the diet may not be able to give you absolutely everything you require.
 In some instances, vegans may need to consider taking supplements.

 For example, you will also still require vitamin B12, although it is only naturally present in animal foods.
-A diet without B12 will leave you tired, weak and facing other unhealthy issues, so seek fortified foods or a supplement to get your share.
+A diet without B12 will leave you tired, weak, and facing other unhealthy issues, so seek fortified foods or a supplement to get your share.

 Iron is another thing you need to consider when taking meats out of your diet.
-Vegans can get their iron in dark leafy greens, broccoli, sunflower seeds and fortified foods or through supplements (although supplementation is not always recommended – iron is incredibly abundant in the fruit and vegetable kingdom, when eaten abundantly!).
+Vegans can get their iron in dark leafy greens, broccoli, sunflower seeds, and fortified foods or through supplements (although supplementation is not always recommended – iron is incredibly abundant in the fruit and vegetable kingdom when eaten abundantly!).

 One thing you should be safe with is protein.
-Your body will continue to need it, but it can be found in plenty non-animal foods.
-Remember that all protein is made up of amino acids, and amino acids are found abundantly in all fruit and vegetables.
+Your body will continue to need it, but it can be found in plenty of non-animal foods.
+Remember that all protein is made up of amino acids, and amino acids are found abundantly in all fruits and vegetables.
 Good choices are dark leafy greens, sea vegetables, quinoa, beans, berries, and more!

-Investigate New Curb Cravers
+3. Investigate New Curb Cravers

 Before you make the transition, research your food alternatives.
 It’ll be much easier to choose tofu over chicken if you’re prepared.
 Rather than last minute when you’re starving and your stomach is making all the decisions.